How Many Laws Were Struck Down by the Supreme Court in Israel?

 Equality in Sharing the Burden of IDF Service; The Draft Law (2012)

 By a majority of six to three, the High Court of Justice held that the law deferring military service for fulltime Torah students (the “Tal Law”) does not stand the test of proportionality, as it has not been proven that the means stipulated by the law enable it to fulfill its purpose, and therefore it is unconstitutional.
-Furthermore, after its expiration on August 8, 2012, the Knesset will not be able to extend it in its current format, after its expiration on 1.8.2012.
+Furthermore, the Knesset will not be able to extend it in its current format, after its expiration on 1.8.2012.

 Equality in Sharing the Burden of IDF Service; The Draft Law (2017)